gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 The current profile adds write access to the App's private `/data` volume for the bridge child process.
 This is required by the first-start API-key transaction;
 the watchdog helper also stores its state there and calls Supervisor using the existing network permission.
-CI parses this exact profile.
-A repeat HAOS install should confirm the updated profile before the first public release.
+On 2026-09-13 the updated profile parsed on HAOS and ran in protected mode during real API-key creation, regeneration, MQTT setup, image update and a complete VM reboot.
+Diagnostic `ls`/`pidof` commands outside the bridge child profile were denied as expected; this is not a reason to expand the runtime profile.

 Physical `aarch64` hardware remains untested.
 CI builds that architecture, but an actual ARM start and connection test is still required before claiming live